Mukul1127/Minecraft-Java-Flags/README.md

 -XX:+UseG1GC -XX:MaxGCPauseMillis=37 -XX:+PerfDisableSharedMem -XX:G1HeapRegionSize=16M -XX:G1NewSizePercent=23 -XX:G1ReservePercent=20 -XX:SurvivorRatio=32 -XX:G1MixedGCCountTarget=3 -XX:G1HeapWastePercent=20 -XX:InitiatingHeapOccupancyPercent=10 -XX:G1RSetUpdatingPauseTimePercent=0 -XX:MaxTenuringThreshold=1 -XX:G1SATBBufferEnqueueingThresholdPercent=30 -XX:G1ConcMarkStepDurationMillis=5.0 -XX:GCTimeRatio=99 -XX:G1ConcRefinementServiceIntervalMillis=150 -XX:G1ConcRSHotCardLimit=16
 ```

+> [!NOTE]
-> NOTE: Java 21 removed support for the `G1ConcRefinementServiceIntervalMillis` flag and the `-XX:G1ConcRSHotCardLimit=16` flag.
+> Java 21 removed support for the `G1ConcRefinementServiceIntervalMillis` flag and the `-XX:G1ConcRSHotCardLimit=16` flag.
 Remove them if you want.

+> [!NOTE]
-> Note: `G1NewSizePercent` and `MaxGCPauseMillis` can be used to tune the frequency/dureation of your young generation collections. `G1HeapWastePercent=18` should be removed if you are getting any old generation pauses on your setup.
+> `G1NewSizePercent` and `MaxGCPauseMillis` can be used to tune the frequency/dureation of your young generation collections. `G1HeapWastePercent=18` should be removed if you are getting any old generation pauses on your setup.
 Alternatively, you can raise it and set `G1MixedGCCountTarget` to 2 or 1 to make mixed garbage collection even lazier (at the cost of higher memory usage).

 <br/>